achubaty/datawranglR/course-overview.md

 ### Assignments
 - Assignments are due at the start of class
 - Assignments are designed to apply the skills learned and practice using R
-- All assignments must be written in Markdown format
+- All assignments will be written in Markdown format